mekomsolutions/openmrs-db-merge/README.md

 ## Configuration

-Below are the provided environment variables to configure the applications.
+Below are the provided environment variables to configure the application.

 | Name | Description | Required | Default Value |
 |------|-------------|:--------:|:-------------:|